alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ```

-When I go back onto IGV and load in this new annotation to my session, I can see that my annotated gene is now included in the browser.
+When I go back onto IGV and load this new annotation into my session, I can see that my annotated gene is now included in the browser.
 Yay!

 *Note: By default, IGV will have all transcript annotations overlap into a single track.
 To show all annotations in a region clearly, right-click the annotation track and select the "Expanded" option.*